|

 and not to support any act of killing in the world, in my thinking,

 or in my way of life.
-Seeing that harmful actions arise from
+Seeing that harmful actions arise from anger,

-dualistic and discriminative thinking, I will cultivate openness,
+discriminative thinking, I will cultivate openness,

 non-discrimination, and non-attachment to views in order to